-To peek into the full complexity of this simulation exercise note that CEO contracts may grant bonus, stock, and options in any given year, and multiple grants of each kind are possible, where multiple performance metrics may be specified across grants and even in the same grant.
-In addition, the performance metrics may or may not all have to be met to yield a payout.
-Finally,
+To peek into the full complexity of this simulation exercise, note that CEO contracts may grant bonus, stock, and options in any given year, and multiple grants of each kind are possible, where multiple performance metrics may be specified across grants and even in the same grant.
+We construct a variance-covariance matrix that accounts for the correlation across the different performance metrics.
+In addition, the performance metrics may (or may not) all have to be met to yield a payout, which we account for.
+Finally, these characteristics may change over time even for the same firm-CEO pair.
+Using these detailed compensation data, we regress total CEO pay on the simulated variance of pay.
+We find a positive and statistically significant elasticity of pay to the variance of pay.